 The basic function of a building is to provide structurally sound, durable and environmentally controlled space to house and protect occupants and contents.
-If this basic function is not achieved, it is because some aspect(s) of the building design or construction failed to perform its intended function.
+If this basic function is not achieved, it is because one or more aspect(s) of the building design or construction failed to perform its intended function.
 Our architects, engineers, and scientists have been investigating such failures for decades, and we use this experience to solve problems with building systems and components, including finding the best repair options and mitigating the risk of future failures.

 During the past year, we have evaluated numerous problems with residential, commercial and industrial structures for insurers, attorneys and owners.
-Our evaluations often included property inspections, testing, engineering analysis and development of repair recommendations.
+Our evaluations often included property inspections, testing, engineering analysis and the development of repair recommendations.
 In addition, we have worked with owners to assess and mitigate the risk of failure associated with hazards such as hurricanes, earthquakes, tsunamis and aging infrastructure.
-We have assessed these risks to industrial facilities, pipelines and nuclear power plant structures.
-Finally, we continue to pursue activities to address green/sustainable building issues both from a construction as well as human health standpoint to confront major social and economic decisions regarding the relationship between peopleenvironment-profit and the built environment.
+We have assessed these risks to high-rise buildings, industrial facilities, pipelines and nuclear power plant structures.
+Finally, we continue to pursue activities to address green/sustainable building issues from both construction as well as human health perspectives.